 The Minne-Ha-Ha is one of the last steam paddle wheel ships in America.
 She is perfect for kids and families with tight schedules.
 She takes an hour-long cruise, 7 times a day along with a Friday night Pirate Adventure Cruise.
 Guests will be delighted with the Minne’s authentic steam calliope concert in between each cruise.
 The Minne also has a new event called “Rock the Dock” with live entertainment.
 It doesn’t get much better than sailing along, listening to good music in the soft summer evening air!

 The Mohican, the oldest continuously operated tour boat in America, was launched in 1908.
-The Mohican offers a variety of cruises; tour almost the full length of 32-mile long Lake George or cruise into Paradise Bay and the Islands of the Narrows.
+The Mohican offers a variety of cruises.
+Tour 28 of the 32-mile long Lake George or cruise into Paradise Bay and the Islands of the Narrows.
 Weeknight evenings, bring your appetites and join us for fun, family oriented dinner cruises (Taco Tuesday, Mac ‘n Cheese Wednesday, Pizza Thursday, and Taco Friday).

 The 190 foot long Lac du Saint Sacrement is the largest cruise ship on the inland waters of New York State.
-She offers two-hour Sightseeing, Luncheon and Dinner cruises.
-A Champagne Sunday Brunch cruise is also offered and is a real favorite!
-Entertainment and narration are both included aboard the Saint Sacrement meal cruises.
+She offers two-hour sightseeing, luncheon and dinner cruises.
+On Sundays, a Champagne Brunch cruise is also offered and is a real favorite!
+Entertainment and narration are both included aboard our Saint Sacrement meal cruises.

 Our popular Fireworks Cruise launches every Thursday night throughout the summer – weather permitting.